developerfromjokela/edison-web/README.md

 # Edison Web (alpha)
-Material Web Client for Edison Desktop
+Material Design Web Client for Edison Desktop

 This is the next gen Edison Desktop, I promise you'll see one of these on the offical website some day